deep-c/react-redux-notify/README.md

 const reducers = combineReducers({ notifications: notifyReducer });
 const store = createStore(reducers);
 ```
-Add the notify component to your application.
+Add the Notify component to your application.
 There are a number of props you can pass into the `Notify` component that allow you to customize it (see Options below).
 ```javascript
 import {Notify} from 'react-redux-notify';

 <Notify />
 ```

 To create a notification import the `createNotification` action creator and dispatch it with your notification configuration obejct.
-The notification configuration is just a plain object whose keys are passed along to the `Notification` component.
+The notification configuration object is just a plain object whose keys are passed along to the `Notification` component.
 By default there are 4 types of notifications `SUCCESS`, `WARNING`, `ERROR` and `INFO`.
 ```javascript
 import { connect } from 'react-redux';
 import {createNotification, NOTIFICATION_TYPE_SUCCESS} from 'react-redux-notifications';